 - Devices running Apple's iOS (like iPhones and iPads) are less susceptible to malware, because they take a ‘walled garden' approach to apps.
 You can only install apps from official app stores, and each is checked for malware.
 These operating systems are also tightly controlled.
 When a security problem is identified, it's usually fixed quickly.

 The case for security software is certainly stronger for Android devices, as they have fewer built-in checks to block malicious apps and downloads.
+However, Apple devices can still be targeted, with vulnerabilities emerging all the time, particularly for those operating older devices and operating systems.

-Are your mobile devices locked down?
+Are your mobile devices secure?

 Mobile device management (MDM) software allows you to manage the devices in your business via a central control panel.
 For instance, you can restrict staff from installing their own apps or limit how files are shared.

-Protect your mobile devices from rogue apps and other threats
+How to protect your mobile devices from rogue apps and other threats

 The app could then harvest and use this data.
 Names, addresses, phone numbers and email addresses are valuable to online criminals because they can use them to create convincing fake emails or simply sell them to other scammers.